eerotal/LibreSignage/src/doc/rst/about.rst

 digital signage solution.
 LibreSignage runs on a HTTP web server serving content to normal web browsers.
 This makes it possible to use basically any device with the ability to display web pages from the internet as a client for a LibreSignage instance.
+Development takes place on `GitHub <https://github.com/eerotal/LibreSignage>`_.
+You can view the source, report bugs and collaborate there.

 LibreSignage includes an intuitive but powerful web interface for creating, editing and deleting slides as well as managing users of the LibreSignage instance.
 Extensive LibreSignage help and documentation can be found `here </doc>`_.

 LibreSignage is made possible by the fantastic open source libraries Bootstrap_, jQuery_, Popper.js_ and Ace_ and the open fonts Raleway_